oracle-livelabs/oci/digital-twin/01-set-up-environment/set-up-environment.md

 ![create stack 2](./images/create_stack2.png)

+4. In the `Configuration variables` section, enter your name or initials, which will be used to provide uniqueness to resource names where required.

+For example, if you enter "JohnDoe", the resulting Compartment name will appear similar to: `Ad_workshop_JohnDoe_logical_pheasant`.
+The `logical_pheasant` suffix is a pseudorandomly-generated petname, which contributes additional uniqueness to the resource name.

-4. In the `Configuration variables` section, select `Region` and `Parent Compartment` to choose where you wish to deploy the infrastructure stack.
+Additionally, select your `Parent Compartment` and `Region` to choose where you wish to deploy the infrastructure stack.

 ![create stack config variable](./images/create_stack3.png)